SimoneTiberi/BG4-2018/README.md

 results, containing the output of the tutorials in html and pdf files.

-We can import the output from the server to our computer via scp (on Mac computers at least); ex. code to import the quality_control files on our current locale directory:
+We can import the output from the server to our computer via scp (on Mac computers at least); ex. code to import the quality_control output files in our current local directory:

 scp -r  USER_NAME@gdcsrv1.ethz.ch:ex_1/quality_control .